-Adorable April Showers Rain Drop Craft for kids perfect to add to your window as decor or in the classroom.
-Living in Florida it seems that from the month of April all the way through July all we see is showers.
-So, we decided to make a fun quick craft that’s perfect for fine motor skills and getting us ready for those Florida showers.
-This post contains commissioned affiliate links.
+April Showers Rain Drop Craft for kids is perfect to add to your window as decor or in the classroom.
+Living in Florida it seems that from the month of April all the way through July all we see are showers.

 April Showers Rain Drop Craft For Kids

-My girls love creating fun crafts, but this easy April showers rain drop craft is perfect for a quick fun way to keep them busy on this rainy day.
+My girls love creating fun crafts, but this easy April shower raindrop craft is perfect for a quick fun way to keep them busy on this rainy day.

-You don’t need many supplies and the kids can do the majority on their own.
+You don’t need many supplies and the kids can do the majority independently.

 Materials Needed For April Showers Kids Craft